dhruvparamhans/random_notes/hexrays220.md

 ## Summary

-Quality of Hex-Rays 2.2.0 is very, very good.
+Nevertheless, quality of Hex-Rays 2.2.0 is very, very good.
 It makes life way easier.